mdombrov-33/loresmith/README.md

 - This command will:
   - Build the backend Docker image from Dockerfile
-  - Start a Redis container
+  - Start Redis and PostgreSQL containers
   - Launch the FastAPI backend accessible at [http://localhost:8000](http://localhost:8000)

 To stop the containers: